Your gluten-free information to Japan

 Comfort shops shall be your go-to for stocking up on snacks forward of longer journeys or supplementing meals.

-Seijo Ishii is one other, much less widespread grocery store chain specialising in high quality, worldwide meals – together with gluten-free merchandise.
+Seijo Ishii is one other, much less frequent grocery store chain specialising in high quality, worldwide meals – together with gluten-free merchandise.
 Whereas a few of what you discover right here received’t be Japanese, pasta and crisps can get you out of a hungry hole till you discover your subsequent native gluten-free pleasant cease.

-Test, and examine once more
+Verify, and test once more

 A typical buffet breakfast in Japan